 Livedoid vasculopathy (LV), or livedoid vasculitis, is a hyalinizing vascular disease characterized by thrombosis and ulceration of the lower extremities.
-Livedoid vasculopathy can evolve into a dermatologic finding termed atrophie blanche (AB).
+Livedoid vasculopathy can evolve into a dermatologic finding termed atrophie blanche (AB), as shown in the image below.
 Livedoid vasculopathy is a distinct condition that is not usually the result of other diseases, as Jorizzo elegantly noted in 1998.

 Biopsy specimens of livedoid vasculopathy aid in diagnosing this condition, but they are not pathognomonic.
 The skin manifests with segmental hyalinizing vascular involvement of thickened dermal blood vessels, endothelial proliferation, and focal thrombosis without nuclear dust.
 No true vasculitis is evident.
 While direct immunofluorescence study reveals immunoglobulin and complement components in the superficial, mid-dermal, and deep dermal vessels, this is merely the result of spongelike absorption of immune components in the thickened vessels.
 They do not appear to be pathogenic.
 Pathogenesis involves hyalinization and thrombosis rather than leukocytoclastic vasculitis.